psymbio/e_asset_management/backend_documentation.md

 ## ASSETSTORAGEIMPL.JAVA

 ## BORROWEDASSETSTORAGE.JAVA (IMPL)
-- Boolean addNewBorrowedAsset(int userId, int assetId)
+- Boolean addBorrowedAsset(int userId, int assetId)
-- Boolean removeBorrowedAsset(int id) [here we pass in the id of the entry on the borrowedAsset table that is needed to be removed]
+- Boolean removeBorrowedAsset(int userId, int assetId) [here we pass in the id of the entry on the borrowedAsset table that is needed to be removed]
-- List<BorrowedAsset> getBorrowedAsset() - [I was thinking of adding a lambda function filter here for getting it for all users (ADMIN) and for one user (BORROWER)]
+- List<BorrowedAsset> getAllBorrowedAssets() - [I was thinking of adding a lambda function filter here for getting it for all users (ADMIN) and for one user (BORROWER)]
 <!-- - Asset getBorrowedAssetDetails(int assetId) -->

 ## BORROWEDASSETIMPL.JAVA